phorton1/Arduino-fridgeController/docs/design.md

 initial state.

-For each configuration value, we give it's default value, and describe what it is or does.
+For each configuration value, we give it's default value, and describe what it is, or does.

 - **FRIDGE_MODE** - *enum, default(Off)* - sets one of several
   alternative modes of operation for the controller.
 By